 Purpose of the Study

 Northwell Health’s Department of Occupational Medicine, Epidemiology and Prevention has partnered with the Firemen’s Association of the State of New York (FASNY) in a unique opportunity to find out how many members of the volunteer fire service in New York State have developed or died from cancer.
-In addition to supporting presumptive cancer legislation to protect volunteer firefighters who develop cancer in the line of duty, this information will be invaluable for the creation of prevention and treatment programs that benefit firefighters.

 Study Data Sources